Amalfi-Festival/amalfi-festival-org/_programs/piano-teaching.md

 <section class="standard-block" markdown="1">

-## A customized course plan in piano teaching
+## An Immersive Experience with the Art of Piano Teaching

 ### Topic Lecture

-Senior professors of world-class music colleges teach each other affectionately and carry out thematic lectures on "difficult and miscellaneous diseases" in piano teaching; personalized customization meets the all-round needs of piano teachers.
+Our world-class professors lead engaging lectures covering a spectrum of topics, from practical methodologies and challenges in piano teaching to stylistic nuances and composers within the piano literature.
+The experience is personalized to cater to individual needs and interests.

-### Seminar (Workshop)
+### Seminar & Workshop

-Famous teachers will guide you on the spot and carry out practical exercises on topics such as piano playing skills, double piano and four-handed playing.
+Experts conduct workshops on various aspects, including piano technique, ensemble playing (piano duo & duet), and exercise methods, providing valuable insights and hands-on learning opportunities.

+### Repertoire Coaching Session

+A repertoire collection tailored for competitions and recitals is curated by festival faculties, offering a customized selection.
+Participants are encouraged to learn 1-2 short pieces in advance from this collection, receiving individual coaching during the Repertoire Seminar for further refinement.

-### Roundtable Forum - International Big Shots (Roundtable & Discussion)
+### Roundtable Forum

-Discuss music art and teaching experience with masters in a charming Mediterranean town, and have the opportunity to get close guidance and answer questions.
+A unique opportunity to engage in discussions on musical art and teaching experiences with esteemed pedagogues in the enchanting Mediterranean town.
+Participants also have the chance to receive one-on-one guidance, enhancing their musical journey.

-### Concert and master class observation
+### Concert and Master Class Observation

-All master class courses, teachers and student concerts of the Piano Music Festival are observed throughout the whole process.
+Teaching Seminar participants have the opportunity to attend Faculty Concerts, Young Artist Series Recitals, Master Classes, and various activities within the Piano Program.
+This inclusive approach offers a holistic and immersive experience for all involved.
 </section>

 <section id="faculty" markdown="1">